l7mp/stunner/docs/AUTH.md

 e.g., the ICE server configuration can be written into the static Javascript code served to clients.
-At the same time, `plaintext` authentication is prone to leaking the credentials: once an attacker learns a `plaintext` STUNner credential they can use it without limits to reach STUNner (until the administrator rolls the credetials, see below).
+At the same time, `plaintext` authentication is prone to leaking the credentials: once an attacker learns a `plaintext` STUNner credential they can use it without limits to reach STUNner (until the administrator rolls the credentials, see below).

 You can select the authentication mode from the GatewayConfig resource of STUNner.
 For instance, the below GatewayConfig will configure STUNner to use `plaintext` authentication using the